jobtoday/react-native-image-viewing/README.md

 - 🔥Supports swipe-to-close animation
 - 🔥Custom header and footer components
-- 🔥Use VirtualizedList to optimize image loading and rendering
+- 🔥Uses VirtualizedList to optimize image loading and rendering

-Also provide pinch gesture zoom on iOS (soon on Android)
+Also provides pinch zoom on iOS (soon on Android)

 Try with Expo: https://expo.io/@antonkalinin/react-native-image-viewing